Moddable-OpenSource/moddable/documentation/files/files.md

 # Files
 Copyright 2017 Moddable Tech, Inc.

-Revised: November 15, 2017
+Revised: November 25, 2017

 **Warning**: These notes are preliminary.
 Omissions and errors are likely.
 If you encounter problems, please ask for assistance.

 ## class File

-The `File` class provides access to files in the [SPIFFS](https://github.com/pellepl/spiffs) file system.
+The `File` class provides access to files.

 	import {File} from "file";

+### SPIFFS file system

+On embedded systems, the `File` class is implemented using the [SPIFFS](https://github.com/pellepl/spiffs) file system.

+SPIFFS is a flat file system, meaning that there are no directories and all files are at the root.

 The SPIFFS file system requires some additional memory.
 Including SPIFFS in the build increase RAM use by about 500 bytes.
 Using the SPIFFS file system requires about another 3 KB of RAM.
-To minimize the memory impact, the `File` class only instantiates the SPIFFS file system when necessary - when a file is open and when a file is deleted.
-The SPIFFS file system is automatically closed when no longer in use.
+To minimize the memory impact, the `File` class only instantiates the SPIFFS file system when necessary -- when a file is open and when a file is deleted.
+The SPIFFS file system is automatically closed when not in use.

-If the SPIFFS file system has not been initialized, it is formatted with SPIFFS_format when first used.
-This operation may take up to one minute.
+If the SPIFFS file system has not been initialized, it is formatted with the `SPIFFS_format` API when first used.
+Initialization takes up to one minute.

 ### Get file size